anushreehede/senseiAssist/README.md

 ## This is a sample Alexa Office Assistant skill.

-It can add and delete projects, and fetch project details.
-It can update some details of the project.
+1. It can add and delete projects
+2. It can fetch project details
+3. It can update some details of the project.
+4. It sends an email to the project manager every time a status is updated.
+5. It sends an email reminder to the project manager when the deadline is approaching and status is incomplete.

 ### Clone this repository.
 Navigate to the directory of this repo.